 If you suspect Celiac Disease or gluten sensitivity, speak with your healthcare provider BEFORE eliminating gluten from your diet

-A Happy Family Milk Mentor can also help you anticipate what to expect in the diagnostic and determination process.
+A Happy Family Mama Mentor can also help you anticipate what to expect in the diagnostic and determination process.

-If you’ve been diagnosed with Celiac Disease or gluten sensitivity, speak with a Happy Family Milk Mentor
+If you’ve been diagnosed with Celiac Disease or gluten sensitivity, speak with a Happy Family Mama Mentor

 While following a gluten-free diet, know which foods to avoid